Reginald Dorman-Smith: Invasion and evacuation

 Outside of the Government House, the residence of the Governor of Burma, thousands of Indians gathered outside looking for his help in fleeing Burma.
 Dorman-Smith told the Indians that he would do his best to arrange for their safe return to India, but was faced with a bureaucracy that constantly sabotaged his orders to do more to help the Indians.
-On 17 February 1942, Dorman-Smith sent his two teenage daughters, Patti and Jacqueline, out on one of the last trans to Calcutta.
-Every time, the train stopped, it was besieged by thousands of desperate Indians who attempted to clamor abroad, only to be beaten off.
+On 17 February 1942, Dorman-Smith sent his two teenage daughters, Patti and Jacqueline, out on one of the last trains to Calcutta.
+Every time, the train stopped, it was besieged by thousands of desperate Indians who attempted to climb aboard, only to be beaten off.
 As most of the policemen had deserted their posts, crime reached unprecedented heights in Burma and the Indian and the Chinese merchants who the victims of the most serious looting complained that Dorman-Smith was slow in proclaiming martial law.
 The most serious and the dangerous of the looters were gangs whom the British and Indians alike referred to "dacoits" after the bandits that plagued the Indian countryside.
 Despite their name, the "dacoits" in Rangoon were mostly Bamar from the Rangoon underworld.
-Dorman-Smith argued that proclaiming martial law would tie down soldiers who could be used for the defense of Burma and that the police were more familiar with conditions in Burma than the Anglo-Indian forces committed to defending Burma, but finally was forced to proclaim martial law on 20 February 1942 to put a stop to the looting.
-The soldiers of the Gloucestershire Regiment, were deployed as a ad hoc police force with orders to shoot-on-sight any looters.
+Dorman-Smith argued that proclaiming martial law would tie down soldiers who could be used for the defence of Burma and that the police were more familiar with conditions in Burma than the Anglo-Indian forces committed to defending Burma, but finally was forced to proclaim martial law on 20 February 1942 to put a stop to the looting.

+The soldiers of the Gloucestershire Regiment, were deployed as an ad hoc police force with orders to shoot-on-sight any looters.
 From his window of the Government House, Dorman-Smith was confronted with an apocalyptic scene as the skyline was blackened with smoke caused by the fires started by the Japanese bombing raids; sirens wailed as ambulances to pick up the wounded; and the sound of gunfire was heard as the Gloucestershire regiment fought with the dacoits.
 Dorman-Smith wrote: "It is no ordinary affair to be compelled to decide whether or not to cede to the enemy a capital city of an Empire-country and to destroy much of what went to make it a great and important city.
 For us it was a ghastly day".
 On 11:30 am on 20 February, he told his wife to that is time for her to leave Rangoon, and at about 3: 00 pm, she left the city in the Governor's Rolls Royce.
 She described leaving a city ruined by fire and looting, full of burned-out buildings and streets covered with debris.
 On the same time, the news broke that 1, 300 criminals and "lunatics" had released from the jails and insane asylums of Rangoon, which was often used to attack Dorman-Smith as incompetent.
 He blamed "sensation-hunting journalists" for such unflattening stories as "Convicts are loose and lunatics too".
 Dorman-Smith defended the releases, which had been ordered by Burma civil servant, J. Fielding-Hall, who argued that it was inhumane to keep people locked up while being impossible to provide them with food and water.
 Fielding-Hall ordered the release of the most "harmless lunatics" to their families under the grounds that they would die of starvation and/or dehydration while also ordering the release of a number of petty criminals under the grounds it would be impossible to move them to Mandalay.
 Inspired by the stories of the mentally ill and criminals being released, entirely spurious stories of that the animals from the Rangoon zoon were being allowed to wander about the streets appeared, which contributed to Dorman-Smith's image of a governor who had lost control of his colony.